Identification

 What are the benefits of Caffeine?

-The introduction of Google Caffeine brought a number of benefits for both users and content creators:
+The introduction of Google Caffeine brought several benefits for both users and content creators:

 Fresher Results